 Dental Care and Substance Use

-In the article “Dental Management of Patients with SUD,” Mara Cuberos et al (1) explain that “SUD has detrimental effects on oral health; Drugs and alcohol negatively impact oral health by inducing a myriad of orofacial conditions including xerostomia, dental caries, periodontal disease, bruxism, pre-cancer and cancer, to name a few,” and goes on to explain that early intervention is typically what will help the most with these dental effects of substance misuse.
+In the article “Dental Management of Patients with SUD,” Mara Cuberos et al (1) explains that “SUD has detrimental effects on oral health; Drugs and alcohol negatively impact oral health by inducing a myriad of orofacial conditions including xerostomia, dental caries, periodontal disease, bruxism, pre-cancer and cancer, to name a few,” and goes on to explain that early intervention is typically what will help the most with these dental effects of substance misuse.

 Continuous care, including cleanings, check-ups, and extractions of dead tooth matter has been another common treatment for these effects.
 Most often, there are limited recommendations available for dental professionals on how best to manage patients afflicted with SUD.